This is Part 1 of a two-part series on the history of rap in China. Find Part 2 here, and see more of RADII’s in-depth hip hop coverage here.

 A year before the release of Yin Ts’ang’s album, Bamboo Crew (竹游人) was founded in Shanghai, featuring Zeero, the city’s first female rapper, and BlaKK Bubble, who rapped in the Shanghai dialect.
 Sbazzo from Yin Ts’ang and Young Cee from Bamboo Crew were the first two Chinese rappers to rhyme the last two characters of each sentence.
 The two groups’ dominance of Chinese hip hop at the time led to what was dubbed the age of “Yin Ts’ang in the North, Bamboo in the South.”

 Yet this era was a brief one.
 In 2005, MC Webber left Yin Ts’ang to pursue other projects, while Sbazzo established another rap group, Bad Blood, and focused his energies on building a new hip hop-focused website with Jeremy XIV and Young Kin.
-The site, yinent.com (隐藏网), was a forerunner to hiphop.cn, which would become the biggest Chinese rap website before being closed in 2009 following the global economic crisis.
+The site, yinent.com (隐藏网), was a forerunner to hiphop.cn, which would become the biggest Chinese rap website of the time before being closed in 2009 following the global economic crisis.

-In Taiwan, Shawn Sung (宋岳庭)’s “Life’s A Struggle” was posthumously released in 2003, after the young talent moved to the US at the age of 14, went to prison, and died of cancer in 2002.
+Over in Taiwan Shawn Sung (宋岳庭)’s “Life’s A Struggle” was posthumously released in 2003, after the young talent moved to the US at the age of 14, went to prison, and died of cancer in 2002.
 “Life’s A Struggle” became a classic Chinese rap song that has inspired generations of music lovers, telling a true story from the bottom of society.

 As the country’s most promising hip hop groups experienced short life-spans, an Asian-American rapper with an impeccable flow was showing some incredible staying power on popular American hip hop show 106 & Park.
 In 2002, Ouyang Jing (欧阳靖) — better known as MC Jin — was proclaimed Freestyle Friday champion seven weeks in a row, and became widely acknowledged as the first Asian-American rapper.